Etch E-sign

 (3 days), then after 1 day, you resend the email asking a user to sign, the new email will have a link with a 3 day token duration.

-Default token durations are different depending how the signer is setup:
+Default token durations are different depending how the signer is set up:

 signerType: 'email'